-As we close 2015, it’s time for an annual check-up on your job and career.
+As we close in 2015, it’s time for an annual check-up on your job and career.
 Whether you’re happy in your current job, switching companies or positions, or worry that you might be fired, now is when your online presence must be strongest.
-Here’s how to make sure you’re well positioned.
+Here’s how to make sure you’re well-positioned.

 Be on top of What’s Hot

 Get to know what’s hot in your market.
 Do you know what’s in demand?
 Do you know what recruiters and hiring managers are interested in now?
 Where are the big opportunities?
 Now is the time to make sure you are seeing the right content.
 Follow the right people on Twitter and LinkedIn.
 Make sure you’re getting exposure to the major tech publications and blogs through Facebook and email subscriptions.
 Ditch the ones that haven’t provided you value this year.

 Perhaps more importantly, ask yourself if what you are selling is in danger of becoming obsolete or if the manner in which you sell (for example selling media versus selling a platform on a monthly recurring basis) is becoming outdated.

 Think about your career as an investment.
 If you don’t have exposure to SaaS Sales then now might be the time to look for that experience.
 It might mean taking a short term hit in earnings, but it will be worth it long term.
 Read this post to understand how to make such a transition.

 Recruiters are generally in-the-know and an annual check up with trusted recruiters on what is happening in the market is a good thing.
 Even if you aren’t looking for a new role, find one or two recruiters who are knowledgeable about your space and interested in your career.
 You should regularly update them with your position status even if a move isn’t on your short term agenda.
 Here are some good tips on how to stay on top of any contingency recruiter’s mind.